Blog Listen About Listen Free →

 5 Situations Where You Absolutely Need a CDFA

 Not everyone going through divorce needs a CDFA.
-If you’re splitting a checking account and a used car, you probably don’t need me.
+I’ll be honest about that — if you’re splitting a checking account and a used car, you probably don’t need me.
 But here are the situations where skipping the financial analysis almost always costs more than it saves.

 1. You Have Retirement Accounts, Pensions, or Stock Options to Divide